-- Average to Narrow: If a standard frame feels slightly too large, then an average to narrow fit should be just right.
+- Narrow-Average: If a standard frame feels slightly too large, then an average to narrow fit should be just right.

 - Average: Designed with average width and size, these reading glasses will look and feel great on most wearers.

-- Average to Wide: If average fit readers feel a little snug, then average to wide-sized glasses should improve your look and comfort.
+- Average-Wide: If average fit readers feel a little snug, then average to wide-sized glasses should improve your look and comfort.